Effective implementation bridges the gap between science and practice

 Our hugely popular Summer 2020 Series of Reflect & Refuel sessions has now come to an end.

 We are currently planning a new series for the Autumn - watch this space!

 Email our administrator at: firstname.lastname@example.org for joining instructions.

 We’re currently living and working through an unprecedented crisis in human history – one that has raised huge implementation challenges at all levels from the personal and individual to the systemic and supra-national.
 As students and practitioners of implementation in a wide range of public services, what are we learning and what useful knowledge can we take forward into the future, whatever comes next?
 How well or poorly is the implementation gap’ (the gap between what we know and what we do) being tackled in responses to the Covid-19 crisis?

 Take 45 minutes out, bring your own lunch, put on your implementation hat and join your host and other UK-IS members on-line as we reflect, in real time on a range of topics that we are curious to discuss with fellow implementation colleagues round the country.
 We plan these as relaxed and informal discussions, mixing members from a range of sectors, types of job and levels of experience.
 Bring your own observations, questions, examples and thoughts about solutions and join the conversation.

-Over the next few weeks we’ll be discussing:
+Over our Summer 2020 series we’ll be discussing: